Learning to Read: 10 Things Parents Need to Know

 You can’t learn that way.
 You actually can not learn.

-When your brain is dealing with intense emotions you are incapable of learning information.
-Until the emotions level out, no knowledge goes in.
+When your brain is dealing with intense emotions, you are incapable of learning anything.

 When a learner appears to backtrack, shaming them is unkind and unproductive.
 Use honey not vinegar.